RommelTJ/UML_and_OOD/05_UMLBasicsAndFundamentalDiagramTypes/01_UML_Basics_And_Fundamental_Diagram_Types.md

   * Operations
     * Should be verbs in lower camer-case.
     * Can specify method arguments.
     * Can specify a return type.

+Class Diagram Challenge:
+* Create a class diagram of an elevator maintenance robot.
+  * Robot must have an unique identifier
+  * Robot can diagnose, service, and repair the elevator
+  * Keep it simple

 ## Visibility: Public, Private, Protected, Package